Don’t take that corner too fast…

 So why do we make it weird in a different context?
 Why do people put on “presenter voice”?

-The idea is to get back to how we speak when we’re at are most comfortable (in character), and remaining that way regardless of our context and circumstances.
+The idea is to get back to how we speak when we’re at our most comfortable (in character), and remaining that way regardless of our context and circumstances.
 Strip away the performance, and stay in character.
 Lean on your lived experience, stories, and perspectives just as you would in a conversation with friends.

 The course is made up of lessons, games, and coaching in a small group environment, which allows for transformation to happen in real-time.
 The course takes place over several sessions each week over 5 weeks.